kubernetes/k8s.io/cert-manager/README.md

 This will set up cluster-wide webhooks and issuers, you can subsequently create `Certificate` resources in other namespaces without repeating these steps.

-Note that due to https://github.com/jetstack/cert-manager/issues/1343, you should not add the `tls` field to the `Ingress` object until after the first certificate has been issued.